opensearch-project/documentation-website/_dashboards/visualize/viz-index.md

 <img src="{{site.url}}{{site.baseurl}}/images/vega-1.png" alt="Example Vega visualization with JSON specification in OpenSearch Dashboards" width="60%" height="30%">

 [Vega](https://vega.github.io/vega/) and [Vega-Lite](https://vega.github.io/vega-lite/) are open-source, declarative language visualization grammars for creating, sharing, and saving interactive data visualizations.
-Vega visualizations in OpenSearch u flexibility to visualize multidimensional data using a layered approach to build and manipulate visualizations in a structured manner.
+Vega visualizations in OpenSearch gives you flexibility to visualize multidimensional data using a layered approach to build and manipulate visualizations in a structured manner.